pinakinmistry/nodejs-services-development/README.md

 module.exports = router;
 ```

-Express has `res.render()` built-in to its core and it works in essentially the same way as reply.render added by the point-of-view plugin when registered in a Fastify server - although at the time of writing Express v4 renders at about half the speed of Fastify's point-of-view in production.
+Express has `res.render()` built-in to its core and it works in essentially the same way as `reply.view()` added by the point-of-view plugin when registered in a Fastify server - although at the time of writing Express v4 renders at about half the speed of Fastify's point-of-view in production.

 ```js
 // routes/hello.js